sugun-yadla/ShopHop/README.md

     This table helps track the products each user is interested in for price monitoring and allows users to see the price history of their saved items.

+* Purpose:
+    This table plays a crucial role in the weekly price tracking process.
+When the weekly cron job runs, it checks the prices of all the items saved in the `shophop_saveditem` table.
+The cron job compares the current price of each product with the saved price.
+If there is a price drop for any item, the system notifies the respective user about the updated price.
+This ensures users are always alerted to any changes in the prices of the products they are monitoring.

 # AI models